Climate Change and Public Health

 Potential Impacts on Human Health

 The activities of humans release pollutants into the Earth’s atmosphere.
 Some of these pollutants are greenhouse gases that can trap the Sun’s energy.
-The result has been global warming.
-The result of global warming has been global climate change.
+The result has been a gradual increase in the temperature of the Earth's atmosphere.
+The result of this global warming has been global climate change.

 Increased global temperature, rising sea levels, and precipitation changes, with more extremes in weather, are expected to have ill effects on public health.
 Increased morbidity, mortality, and displacement are expected due to global climate change.
 The graphic above shows the potential impacts of global climate change on human health.